noahehall/theBookOfNoah/0current/blockchain/ethereum/ethereum.md

   - a contract written in code; to programmatically enforce rules setup in a negotiation between two parties
   - an object on the ethereum blockchain that contains code to be executed by the EVM
   - can store data, execute logic, interact with other smart contracts, and send ether
+  - can hold ether just like a wallet, and have an address just like a wallet
+- use cases
+  - when buying something from a seller, you send the money to the smart contract
+    - the smart contract will hold the ether until you receive the stuff
+    - once the stuff is received, you update the smart contract and it will send the ether to the seller
 - high level
   - compiled into two views then deployed to the ethereum blockchain
     - assembly view: human readable